chalmerlowe/intro_to_sprinting/README.md

 They often turn to the sprint leader for help and mentoring on the basics of "contributing to open source".
 Things like these fundamental skills, most of which are not specific to a given project.

-* setting up virtual environments
 * using version control software,
 * interacting with version control repositories (repos)
 * process of submitting patches and contributions
+* setting up virtual environments (for Python developers)

 They are often limited by the sprint leader's availability to help them learn.
 The sprint leader becomes, through no fault of their own, a bottleneck.
 The beginners often spend so much time figuring out the basics that they can't really get into the project sufficiently to understand nuances of the bugs they want to fix OR the contributions they want to add.
 Due to limitations on time, new contributors often leave the sprints without having successfully contributed to the project, at all.
 Furthermore, once new contributors arrive at home, they are often so removed from the project and the mentorship opportunity, that they may not be able to pick up from where they left off.